 Exclusions from the customs value: buying commission

-The term ‘buying commission’ means fees paid by an importer to his agent for the service of representing him in the purchase of the goods being valued (Article 32.4 of the Code refers).
+The term ‘buying commission’ means fees paid by an importer to his agent for the service of representing him in the purchase of the goods being valued (Article 72(e) of the UCC refers).

 Commissions are payments made to intermediaries for their participation in the conclusion of a contract of sale.